ready4god2513/our-boxen/README.md

 script/boxen --debug --profile
 ```

 Boxen will run for awhile, depending on the speed of your computer.
 After it finishes, your provisioning is now complete.
+Open a new terminal window to start using Boxen.

 ## What You Get